kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The dependency graph is not serialized on the wire, so the viewer must implement a GoP reassembler based on the parsed codec dependency graph; a non-trivial task.
 It also allows publishers to inadvertently drop/expire reference frames causing an undecodable mess.

-MoqTransfork makes the ability to drop individual frames a non-goal and instead relies instead on decode order within a GoP (aka DTS).
+MoqTransfork makes the ability to drop individual frames a non-goal.
-This simplification is optimal for the vast majority of encodings, avoids artifacts, and is used by WebRTC, HLS/DASH, and RTMP alike.
+It instead relies instead on decode order within a GoP (aka DTS), a simplification that is optimal for most encodings, avoids artifacts, and is used by WebRTC, HLS/DASH, and RTMP alike.
-An advanced application that wants to drop non-reference frames can use multiple tracks to form layers, via SVC or B-pyramids.
+An advanced application that wants to drop non-reference frames can use multiple tracks to form layers via SVC or B-pyramids.

 ## Differences